Healthdirect Free Australian health advice you can count on.

 Key facts

-• Symptoms can be treated with paracetamol, rest and staying hydrated.
+• Treat symptoms with paracetamol, rest and fluids.

 What is hand, foot and mouth disease?

-Hand, foot and mouth disease is a common viral illness that mainly affects children under 10 years old, but can sometimes affect older children and adults.
-It is usually caused by infection with the coxsackie virus.
-Hand, foot and mouth disease is not the same as foot-and-mouth disease, which affects farm animals.
+Hand, foot and mouth disease is a common viral illness that mainly affects children under 10 years old.
+It can sometimes affect older children and adults.

-Hand, foot and mouth disease is highly contagious.
-It’s especially common in childcare and kindergartens.
+Hand, foot and mouth disease is highly contagious (spreads easily from person to person).
+Outbreaks can occur in childcare and kindergartens.

 What are the symptoms of hand, foot and mouth disease?